JakeHRobinson/Events-Platform/README.md

 - User: If you'd like to view the User side of the app, you can use the following account.
 - Email usertest@gmail.com Pass - TestUser123

-- I appreciate not everyone will want to log in with their own google account.
-For that reason, I have a short video demonstrating the Google Calendar functionality when signed in with a Google Account here: https://youtu.be/5qpKQjUCDQs

 ### Google Logins